danidee10/danidee10.github.io/_posts/2016-10-05-flask-by-example-4.markdown

   </li>
   <br />
   <li>
-  Buttressing my first point, i found it easier to think about React from top to bottom, write your component first before writing the React Class.(e.g <PollForm /> should come first before writing React.createClass or any functional part)
+  Buttressing my first point, i found it easier to think about React from top to bottom.
+Write your component first before writing the React Class.(for example "<PollForm />" should come first before writing "React.createClass" or any functional part)
   </li>
   <br />
   <li>